ibmdb/node-ibm_db/README.md

 ### <a name="queryResultApi"></a> 6) .queryResult(sqlQuery, [, bindingParameters], callback)

-Issue an asynchronous SQL query to the database which is currently open and return (err, result, outparams) to callback function. `result` is ODBCResult object.Uisng `result`, call `result.fetchAllSync()` to retrieve all rows; call `result.getColumnMetadata()` to get meta data info or call `result.fetchSync()` to retrieve each row one by one and process.
-Exeucte `result.closeSync()` once done withthe `result` object.
+Issue an asynchronous SQL query to the database which is currently open and return (err, result, outparams) to callback function. `result` is ODBCResult object.
+Uisng `result`, call `result.fetchAllSync()` to retrieve all rows; call `result.getColumnMetadataSync()` to get meta data info or call `result.fetchSync()` to retrieve each row one by one and process.
+Execute `result.closeSync()` once done with the `result` object.
 `query` returns all the rows on call, but `queryResult` returns the result object and rows need to be fetched by the caller.

 * **sqlQuery** - The SQL query to be executed or an Object in the form {"sql": sqlQuery, "params":bindingParameters, "noResults": noResultValue}.